kurko/blog/obsidian/guide/_posts/2022-10-15-jekyll-with-obsidian.md

 ---
 share: true
-title: "Jekyll Blogging with Obsidian"
+title: Jekyll Blogging with Obsidian
 date: 2022-10-15 06:00:00 -0400
-filename: "guide/_posts/2022-10-15-jekyll-with-obsidian"
+filename: guide/_posts/2022-10-15-jekyll-with-obsidian
-tags: [obsidian]
+tags:
-# front_page_image: '/images/posts/black-boxes/cover.png'
+  - obsidian
-excerpt: "Follow this step-by-step guide to setup Obsidian so you can post to Jekyll seamlessly."
+excerpt: Follow this step-by-step guide to setup Obsidian so you can post to Jekyll seamlessly.
 render_with_liquid: false
 ---

-I wrote about what would be [ideal blogging process]({% link obsidian/essay/_posts/2022-10-16-blogging-manifesto.md %}).
+I wrote about what would be [[Article, Blogging Manifesto|ideal blogging process]].
 I've always been dissatisfied with blogging due to how hard it is to post.
 When it is easy to post, then you generally lack freedom in some other fundamental area.
 I recommend reading that for context.

 This post is about using [Obsidian](https://obsidian.md) to send file to Github.
 It should work with any blogging framework, but given I use [Jekyll](https://jekyllrb.com), that's what I'll use here.